 Summary

-Visualizing New York City English is an audiovisual project celebrating the rich sociolinguistics of New York City.
+Visualizing New York City English is an audiovisual celebration of the New York accent.

-Sitting at the intersection of history, linguistics, media studies, storytelling, and design, it explores the narratives told about and through “the New York accent,” weaving together city and people in mirrors and contrasts.
+Sitting at the intersection of history, linguistics, and media studies, it uses motion design to explore the narratives told about and through New York City English, weaving together city and people in mirrors and contrasts.

 Created For